libui-rs/libui/README.md

 * macOS Big Sur 11.6

 `libui` 0.3.0 works down to edition 2021 and was successfully tested on:

 * Debian 12 w/ GNOME 43 & GTK 3.24
 * Windows 10 22H2

+`libui` 0.4.0 works down to edition 2021 and was successfully tested on:

+* Debian 12 w/ GNOME 43 & GTK 3.24
+* Windows 10 22H2